 69 years later Harry Croswell, the editor of an explicitly Federalist newspaper The WASP (opposed to the Democratic-Republican paper The Bee), was put on trial for asserting President Jefferson had paid James Callender to call George Washington “a traitor, a robber and a perjurer” as well as attacking John Adams.

 After losing the case, Alexander Hamilton rose to his defense in an appeal heard by the NY Supreme Court.
 He argued that truth is a defense for libel, and Justice James Kent essentially agreed.
 The case was lost but the spirit of Kent’s opinion was codified in NY State’s laws, followed by PA, and eventually the soul of the American people.

-This not to mention the Alien & Sedition Acts or the Sedition Act of 1918, both jailing political figures, not the modern interpretation of objective journalists.
+The Alien & Sedition Acts, and the Sedition Act of 1918, both jailed political figures for their writings, not the modern interpretation of objective journalists.

 To the second point.
 Jefferson well understood the role of a free press in principle, but he also despised them in practice.
 He understood what is true today, humans pay attention to news that is grandiose.
 His entire quote, often reduced to “Nothing can now be believed which is seen in a newspaper” is worth reading:

 The argument I make here is analogous, the importance of the freedom to publish cannot be understated.
 With that comes the right to critique what is being published.

 In order to improve our society from the consequences of this Noble Myth, we must not limit the scope of press freedom, but expand it.